SkyfireGamez/Silicon/Configs.md

 ---

 ***LateGame***\
-**bLGV2** - A Loot controller between the OLD and NEW "versionized" Late Game (DONT TURN THIS OFF if ur runing version below 4.5!!)\
+**bVersionized** - A Loot controller between the OLD and NEW "versionized" Late Game (DONT TURN THIS OFF if ur runing version below 4.5!!)\
 This can also be changed in teh GUI on the `LateGame` tab IN-GAME / IN REAL TIME!\

 **RespawnHightClient = 10000;** - (Client.cpp Line: 173)\
 **RespawnTimeClient = 5;** - (Client.cpp Line: 179)\
 **RespawnHightGamemode = 10000**; - (FortGamemode.cpp Line: 74)\